 No matter what kind of data you want to extract from the Model file, you always start the same way:

-Open the ProjectIn Unity, you use a Project to design and develop a game.
-A Project stores all of the files that are related to a game, such as the Asset and Scene files.
+Open the ProjectIn Unity, you use a project to design and develop a game.
+A project stores all of the files that are related to a game, such as the asset and Scene files.
 More info

-See in Glossary window and the InspectorA Unity window that displays information about the currently selected GameObject, Asset or Project Settings, alowing you to inspect and edit the values.
+See in Glossary window and the InspectorA Unity window that displays information about the currently selected GameObject, asset or project settings, allowing you to inspect and edit the values.
 More info

 If your file contains Animation data, you can follow the guidelines for setting up the Rig using the Rig tab and then extracting or defining Animation ClipsAnimation data that can be used for animated characters or simple animations.
 It is a simple “unit” piece of motion, such as (one specific instance of) “Idle”, “Walk” or “Run”.
 More info